hsemple/pythongis_tutorials/docs/source/functions.rst

-ArcPy Functions
+Arcpy Functions
 -----------------

-ArcPy has many functions which are used to support ArcGIS workflows from a Python perspective.
-To call a function call,  we write arcpy followed by the name of the function and any arguments that the function requires, for example, arcpy.<function_name> (<arguments>)
+Arcpy has many functions which are used to support ArcGIS workflows from a Python perspective.
+When working with arcpy's functions,  we must first import the arcpy library into our development environment.
+To call the function, we write arcpy followed by the name of the function and any arguments that the function requires, for example, arcpy.<function_name> (<arguments>)

 In the code sample, we are using ArcPy's ListField() function to print out the name of the fields in a shapefile's attribute table.